 Note: Allocation value estimates are based on average 2019 allocation prices per pound.
-Source: NMFS SERO IFQ database accessed 2/11/2020.

 The same general findings regarding the market value of annual allocation also apply to the potential ex-vessel value of that annual allocation.
 The markets for landed product largely have the same characteristics as the markets for annual allocation (i.e., unconcentrated overall and for most categories, except landings of TF which are "moderately concentrated").
 Thus, markets for landed product of IFQ species are thought to be competitive.
 Even if market power is not detected in these markets, the Council may have distributional or "fairness" concerns as the distributions of shares, allocation, landings, and revenue in the Gulf IFQ programs are highly unequal.
 In fact, they are the most unequal of any catch share program in the U.S. (GMFMC and NMFS 2018).